 While NBA cards debuted before the 1980s, it was in this decade that they first took hold.
 Leading the way are the top basketball rookie cards of the 1980s.

-To quote a much-used Charles Dickens passage, "it was the best of times, it was the worst of times," for basketball cards in the 1980s.
-After Topps ducked out after their 1981-82 release, there weren't any mass-produced cards for five years.
-While the Star Company had various sets, they were mostly extremely limited releases that couldn't reach a wide audience.
-Despite having the first cards of many top players, Star Company cards are viewed by most as oddball cards today.
-There have also been big issues with counterfeiting.
-As a result, most collectors don't view Star Company cards as official rookie cards.
+To quote a much-used Charles Dickens passage, "it was the best of times, it was the worst of times," at least for basketball cards in the '80s.
+When Topps ducked out after their 1981-82 release, there weren't any mass-produced cards for five years.

 Fleer continued to make basketball cards for the remainder of the decade.
 They were joined by Hoops in 1989 where both companies enjoyed several years of success during the height of the hobby's popularity.

 With so few basketball card sets produced in the 1980s, the list of the decade's best rookie cards doesn't have a lot of variety in their appearance.
 However, this also means there's no overlap in players either as each only has one rookie card.

 Carrying over the success of this generation of players, the 1990s NBA rookie cards saw even more changes.